CtheSky/namecom/docs/index.rst

-.. namecompy documentation master file, created by sphinx-quickstart on Sat Jun 30 17:30:40 2018.
+.. namecom documentation master file, created by sphinx-quickstart on Sat Jun 30 17:30:40 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.